Languages and Cultures

 Across Cultures and Eras

-In this case, we are spaning multiple cultures and eras, as well as languages.
+In this case, we are spanning multiple cultures and eras, as well as languages.
 The scientific and analytical worldview assumed to be normative in the west is very new in human history and not to be considered synonymous with another era whose vocabulary we have borrowed and modified over the centuries.

-This naive one-to-one word approach betrays a lack of awereness of how language actually works.
+This naive one-to-one word approach betrays a lack of awareness of how language actually works.
 Found so often even in academic theology, this static concept of language overlooks the very different worldview and cultural setting of the Latin that Augustine used.
 Language arises out of real-life relationships and situations, and is necessarily time-bound.
 The meaning of language does not reside primarily in words, but in syntax, structures and usages.

 Further, the Latin was an attempt to interpret into Augustine's language and experience the meaning of the dynamic eastern concept in the Greek word aionios.
 History and contemporaries inform us that Augustine was struggling with the Greek.
 Finding the best word in Latin to convey the connotation carried by the Greek philosophical term would have been a task.